 What is Builders Warranty Insurance?

-Builders Warranty Insurance (also known as Home Warranty) provides insurance to Homeowners.
-It protects you from faulty workmanship and incomplete work if your builder dies, disappears or becomes insolvent and can’t pay off his debts.
+Builders Warranty Insurance (also known as Home Warranty) provides a safety net for homeowners to compensate for losses due to faulty workmanship and incomplete building work if your builder dies, disappears or becomes insolvent and can’t pay off his debts.

 If you own a home and are having work done to your home by a builder including renovations or an extension, you need Builders Warranty Insurance.

 If you’re a licensed builder, you may also need Builders Warranty Insurance for your residential buildings to protect your client.

 If you’re undergoing building work, it’s a legal requirement under State/Territory law to get Builders Warranty Insurance in all states in Australia, except Tasmania.